parflow-resources/parflow-python-container/README.md

 This repo does not currently have a script to start a dev container for windows, but if you want to write one the important components are the volume mounted with the -v tag, and setting the container to use a utf-8 encoding so python can play nice and actually do file i/o (-e LANG=en_US.utf8).

+# Adding python packages to the dev container
+If you need to install new python packages in the dev container you can do so by simply adding the package name in the requirements.txt file.
+Note that whenever you add a new package you will need to rebuild the dev container (./bin/build_repo.sh) and restart it.

+You can also install packages inside an already running container but if you do so they will not be there the next time you start it.